Massive MIMO-ISAC System With 1-Bit ADCs/DACs: Performance Analysis and Metrics

-From \textit{Theorem \ref{the:2}}, the following interesting insights can be obtained: \begin{insight}[Design Guideline] Since $\Psi(x)$ is a monotonically decreasing function, the communication BER performance can be enhanced by increasing the safe margin $\alpha_u$ or ensuring that $\alpha_u$ is greater than the lower SEP threshold.
-To facilitate understanding, we illustrate an 8-PSK constellation in Fig. \ref{fig:SLB}.
-Suppose the received signal $y_u$ is at point A; the safe margin is then represented by the green dotted line.
-It is clear from Fig. \ref{fig:SLB} that if the safe margin of $y_u$ increases, $y_u$ moves farther away from the decision boundary, thereby decreasing the communication BER. \end{insight} \begin{insight}[Comparison to Conventional Metric] In 1-bit communication scenarios, the MMSE is a widely used communication metric \cite{cheng2021transmit,yu2022precoding,castaneda20171}, aiming to ensure the received symbol $y_u$ is close to the desired symbol $s_u$ by mitigating multiuser interference (MUI).
+In 1-bit communication scenarios, the MMSE is a widely used communication metric \cite{cheng2021transmit,yu2022precoding,castaneda20171}, aiming to ensure the received symbol $y_u$ is close to the desired symbol $s_u$ by mitigating multiuser interference (MUI).
 This restricts the received symbol $y_u$ within a circular region (red circular region in Fig. \ref{fig:SLB}) around $s_u$, which limits design flexibility.
-In contrast, the \textit{Theorem \ref{the:2}} indicates that as long as the received signal remains within the safe margin, it can guarantee the communication BER performance, offering a new perspective to ensur communication BER performance. \end{insight}
+In contrast, the \textit{Theorem \ref{the:2}} indicates that as long as the received signal remains within the CI-margin, it can guarantee the communication BER performance, offering a new perspective to ensure communication BER performance.